1bpm/csd-partialemergence/README.md

 ### Sounds
 Partial Emergence uses two groups of sounds (water and idiophones), which have two subgroups (droplets, paddling and musicbox, kalimba).
 The wave files are located in the *sounds* directory.
-Sound loading is handled by [sonics/sounddb.udo](sonics/sounddb.udo) which additionally utilises PostgreSQL database tables and functions.
+Sound loading was handled [by database plugin opcodes](https://git.1bpm.net/csound-sqldb) utilising PostgreSQL; however for the public release a database extract is provided in the slightly unwieldy but functional [include/soundexport.xdb](include/soundexport.xdb).
-The tables contain the sound group details, and also notes of the tuned sounds, in order to return the nearest sound in a group to a requested note.
+The source database tables contain the sound group details, and also notes of the tuned sounds, in order to return the nearest sound in a group to a requested note.
 As the groups do not always cater for every available note, and some notes have multiple corresponding sounds available, database logic is used to determine the most appropriate sound and calculate the required pitch adjustment ratio.
-[sonics/soundxdb.udo](sonics/soundxdb.udo) provides the same interface as [sonics/sounddb.udo](sonics/sounddb.udo) but allows offline usage based on a database extract.
-This is currently experimental.
+The extract in [include/soundexport.xdb](include/soundexport.xdb) features a set of arrays and f-tables that mimic what the database would return.
+For each sound collection, *gixdb_pitchreference* stores a reference for all possible MIDI notes (0 to 127) which is accessed by a collection specific offset held in *gixdb_pitchrefoffset*.
+The values returned from
+*gixdb_pitchreference* then point to the upper and lower bounds in *gixdb_pitchnotes* and *gixdb_pitchadjust* which contain the index in *gisounddb* and the pitch adjustment ratio required in order to match the requested note.
+This fulfillment of such a request is carried out by
+*sounddb_mel_nearestnote* in [sonics/soundxdb.udo](sonics/soundxdb.udo).

 ### Instruments
 Instruments are broadly split into those that use the tuned idiophone parts, and those that use the untuned water droplets.
 Additionally there are some synthesis instruments, and also notably a number of hybrid approaches to tuning/detuning the source sounds, yielding to the installation concept (for example, using the *resony* and *pvsmorph* opcodes).

-### Database
-A slim excerpt of the database tables and functions is included in the sql subdirectory.
-The [relevant README.md file](sql/README.md) contains information on how to restore the database if you should wish to deploy locally.

 ### Harmonic progressions